 When I first heard about Oysy (Oh-eee-she) Sushi I though, great, just what we need in downtown Chicago, another sushi restaurant.
 Seriously, we really desperately need another sushi restaurant downtown.
 For some odd reason the downtown area is void of all the worldly food options available around the city.

 Instead, we suffer through expensive sandwich and burger places, not too mention all the chain restaurants that keep opening up.
-Eating lunch downtown has pricey but boring for some time.
+Eating lunch downtown has pricey but pula pula inflavel boring for some time.
 And sure, there are some sushi bars to choose from, like the basement of Benihana for inexpensive yet questionable sushi, or the beautifully remodeled Kamachi, with pretty decent sushi, but not great, if you want to pay $40 for lunch.

 Oysy, right on Grand and Wabash, across from Nordstrom, is in a great location, has a very pleasing, Japanese minimalist atmosphere and a terrific sushi lunch menu.
 Their $12 daily bento box is served with a few standards; california and spicy tuna Maki, shrimp Tempura, tofu salad and Japanese green salad.